-The currency of Barbados is the Barbadian dollar (BBD).
-Robust, stable, and secure, the Barbados dollar has been pegged to the US dollar at 1.98 to 1 since 1975.
+The currency of Barbados is the Barbadian dollar (BBD or BDS).
+Robust, stable, and secure, the Barbados dollar has been pegged to the U.S. dollar at 1.98 to 1 since 1975.

-A British colony, Barbados, was strongly influenced by British coinage and monetary policy.
+British coinage and monetary policy strongly influenced a British colony, Barbados.
 Nevertheless, Spanish and Mexican currency was widely circulated in former times.

 The Barbados dollar – created after the establishment of the Central Bank of Barbados (CBB) – replaced the East Caribbean dollar in 1973 and is still used today.

-The currency of Barbados is the Barbadian dollar (BBD) which is divided into one hundred cents.
+The currency of Barbados is the Barbadian dollar (BBD) divided into one hundred cents.
 There is also a 1 dollar coin.
-Coinage is available in 5, 10, and 25 cent pieces.
+Coinage is available in 5, 10, and 25-cent pieces.

-As of May 7, 2014, the Central Bank of Barbados has not issued any 1-cent coins into circulation.
-At the time of the announcement, the coin was costing five times its face value in production costs, according to the bank.
+As of May 7th, 2014, the Central Bank of Barbados has not issued any 1-cent coins into circulation.
+At the time of the announcement, the coin was costing five times its face value in production costs, according to the Bank.

 The coin, which has a face value equivalent to half of a U.S. cent, remains legal tender and may be used in commerce.
-By law, total cash payments at businesses across the country are being rounded to the nearest 5-cent increment.
-Non-cash payments are not affected.
+By law, total cash payments at businesses across the country are rounded to the nearest 5-cent increment.
+Non-cash costs are not affected.

 Most Barbadian coins are struck at the Royal Canadian Mint.

 The 1-cent coin is struck in copper-plated zinc and features a replica of a broken trident; 5-cent pieces, struck in brass, display an image of the South Point Lighthouse while 10, 25 cents and 1-dollar coins are struck in cupro-nickel featuring a tern, the Morgan Lewis Windmill and a flying fish respectively.